 Pass Go: Making the Most of the Ikon Pass

 Honestly, the biggest decision an Ikon Pass holder will have is deciding where to ski.
 There are a lot of choices.
 So, the best strategy is to live like a local.
 Utah locals, even if they have a season pass to a single resort, will chase the powder.
 If they know a winter storm is coming, they don’t go to Costco to stock up on water; they go to replenish their instant hand warmers, because they don’t want to catch a chill when they’re chin-deep in feather-light snow.
+(Due to COVID-19 precautions, be sure to check whether the resort (in an effort to control numbers) requires Ikon Pass holders to make an online reservation.)
 Next, they’ll check the weather for ALL the resorts at SkiUtah.com.
 Because of geography — mountains, canyons, elevations and, of course, a giant lake — the weather varies among resorts.
 The explanation is pretty interesting, but you just want to ski.
 So, check the weather and chase the powder!

 If it’s pounding in Little Cottonwood Canyon (and it often is), then consider spending the night at Cliff Lodge at Snowbird or the swish Snowpine Lodge at Alta in order to be first on the lifts when they open.
 The traffic in LCC has increased over the years.